-PAS serves 108 consumers with State funds, 5 consumers with state brain injury funds, and 15 consumers with federal Vocational Rehabilitation funds.
-Brain Injury PAS has been level funded for 10 years.
-The state-funded program has experienced two recent budget reductions, totaling almost \$300,000.
-However, an appropriation of \$250,000 was received for 2014.
-This will shorten the wait list by 13 individuals.
+PAS serves 83 consumers with State funding.
+Seven (7) individuals are served with state brain injury funds, and 13 consumers with federal Vocational Rehabilitation funds.
+PAS/BI has been level funded for many years, but received a slight increase of \$30,000 in SFY 2016, bringing the total amount of PAS/BI funding to \$107,639.
+There is currently a small waiting list for individuals desiring BI/PAS services (4).
+The state funded program has experienced budget reductions and has experience an increase in administrative costs over the past year.
+There continues to be an increase in the need for additional assistant hours for individuals currently served due to the progression of disability and aging.
 Of the individuals served in the PAS program, 5 are attending colleges or universities, 2 are in job development, and 64 are employed.
-The average annual expenditure per consumer is about \$18,000.
+The average annual expenditure per consumer is approximately \$18,000.
 PAS serves persons who are not eligible for Medicaid Waiver services or other comparable services.
-The low pay rate for Personal Assistants has a serious negative impact on the ability of PAS consumers to attract, hire, and retain qualified personal assistants, especially in Northern Virginia.
+The challenge continues to be the low pay rate for Personal Assistants which negatively impacts the ability of PAS consumers to attract, hire, and retain qualified personal assistants, especially in Northern Virginia.
 The pay rate is driven by funding issues.
-There is a waiting list of 23 consumers.
+There is a waiting/applicant list of about 53 individuals.
+On average there are 40 individuals in the screening/application process.

-Due to budget reductions, CRCMS lost two case management positions in Northern and Central Regions, which have the largest wait list of consumers.
+Due to budget reductions, the Community Rehabilitation Case Management program lost two Rehabilitation Specialist positions in the Northern Virginia and Central Regions, which have the largest wait list of consumers.
 There is a waiting list of 45 consumers.